addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Create an Internet Gateway
 --------------------------
-Use the following awscli command to create an **Internet Gateway**.
-We will leverage this construct to allow some subnets to be accessible from the Internet.
+Use the following awscli command to create an Internet Gateway.

+We will leverage this 'device' to allow some Subnets to be accessible from the Internet.

 .. code-block::